Table of Contents

 - Is the doctor who will treat me at this hospital board certified?

 - Is there an easier way to provide your necessary personal information for KYC for a bank or financial app?

 Verifiable Credentials and Decentralized Identifiers Explained

 A digital identity is the body of information about an individual, organization, or electronic device that exists online.
 Data that form a digital identity includes a user name, password, and online searches.
 Almost all of our digital identities are connected through devices, apps, and services.

 Up till now, we have only interacted with centralized identity systems and IDs where you create an account to access a service and enter personal information.
 Then, you either wait to manually authenticate this information or wait for automatic processes that only create your identity but not reliably authenticate it.
-This may be your educational certificates, customer IDs, employee IDs, business operation credentials, passport, or driving license, and the list is endless.
+This may be your educational certificates, customer IDs, employee IDs, business operation credentials, passports, or driving licenses, and the list is endless.
 Even your email and social media accounts are also a form of digital ID that you create yourself automatically just by agreeing to the terms and conditions of the platform.
 However, all the data produced by you using these central identifiers are not completely owned by you and the authentication processes are taxing.

 Decentralized identity systems allow users to gain control, store, and manage their own identities and data.
 Users decide how and when they share their data and with whom.
 Instead of being siloed in one place, data is decentralized to each user.